-It is noticeable that among included researches, only four studies were directly related occupational cancer to that investigates on kidney, bladder and mesothelioma cancer (Pleural mesothelioma Perivascular and mesothelioma) in Tehran and Esfahan province (11-12, 15-16, 17, 22) with 1837 sample size and 604 diagnosed patients in female and male workers. in this review, involved occupants in the occupational cancers consists ofworkers construction, farmers, housekeepers, manual workers, office workers, Workers in oil and gas industry and workers in related to Asbestos Insulation industries.
+It is noticeable that among included researches, only four studies were directly related to occupational cancer investigates on kidney, bladder and mesothelioma cancer (Pleural mesothelioma and Perivascular mesothelioma) in Tehran and Esfahan province (11-12, 15-16, 17, 22) with 1837 sample size and 604 diagnosed patients in female and male workers. in this review, involved occupants in the occupational consists of cancers workers construction. farmers, housekeepers, manual workers, office workers, Workers in oil and gas industry and workers in related to Asbestos Insulation industries.